Abhinavcode13/Kubernetes-devops-projects/Kubernetes-clusters.md

 - K8S service make the pod accessible outside and inside the cluster/network.

 ### K8S Service
-- K8S service make the pod accessible outside and inside the cluster/network.
+- K8S service make the pod accessible outside and inside the cluster/network using NODEPORT Service.
 - Service will identify the pod using the POD label.
 ```
 apiVersion: v1